Categories

 Psychological Known Effects Of Ayahuasca

-Ayahuasca, the psychoactive brew traditionally used in Amazonian spiritual and healing practices, has garnered significant interest in the field of psychology due to its profound effects on consciousness, perception, and emotional processing.
+Ayahuasca, the psychoactive brew traditionally used in Amazonian cultural, spiritual and healing practices, has garnered significant interest in the field of psychology due to its profound effects on the state of mind, behavior, perception and emotional processing.

 Effects on Consciousness and Perception